act-rules/act-rules.github.io/_rules/SC4-1-2-aria-state-or-property-has-valid-value.md

 Each test target has a valid value according to its [WAI-ARIA 1.1 value type](https://www.w3.org/TR/wai-aria-1.1/#propcharacteristic_value).

 **Note:**
-- For value types `ID Reference` and `ID Reference List` this rule does not require that elements with the given id(s) exists in the document, unless the attribute is a [WAI-ARIA required property](https://www.w3.org/TR/wai-aria-1.1/#requiredState) for the [semantic role](#semantic-role) of the element on which the property is specified.
+- For value types `ID Reference` and `ID Reference List` this rule does not require that elements with the given id(s) exists in the document, unless the property is a [WAI-ARIA required property](https://www.w3.org/TR/wai-aria-1.1/#requiredState) for the [semantic role](#semantic-role) of the element on which the property is specified.
 - For value type `URI` ensure that the value matches the [generic URI syntax](https://www.ietf.org/rfc/rfc3986.txt).
 This rule does not require that the destination URL exists.

 ## Assumptions

-- This rule assumes that WAI-ARIA attributes on elements that are not [included in the accessibility tree](#exposed-to-assistive-technologies) or [focusable](#focusable) can still impact users.
+- This rule assumes that [WAI-ARIA 1.1 states and properties](https://www.w3.org/TR/wai-aria-1.1/#state_prop_def) on elements that are not [included in the accessibility tree](#exposed-to-assistive-technologies) or [focusable](#focusable) can still impact users.
 For example, anything referenced through `aria-labelledby` does not have to be included in the accessibility tree in order for it to become part of the [accessible name](#accessible-name).
 Therefore this rule is not limited to elements that are included in the accessibility tree or focusable.

 ## Accessibility Support